MENU

 This is the stage that separates Japan’s approach from “same-day” procedures offered in some countries.
 Your stem cells are transported to a government-licensed Cell Processing Center, where they are cultured for approximately 5-7 weeks.
 During this time:

-• The cells are expanded from a small number to 100–200 million or more
+• The cells are expanded from a small number to typically 100–200 million or more

 • Quality testing is performed at multiple checkpoints (sterility, viability, mycoplasma, endotoxins)